FHantke/brave-browser-wiki/PR-Builder-overview.md

 - SKIP_SIGNING - `true` by default
 - DCHECK_ALWAYS_ON - `true` by default
 - NODE_LABEL - empty by default - build node label where to execute
-- SLACK_NOTIFY - empty by default - comma-separated list of Slack destinations to notify about build (@mplesa,#build-bot)
+- SLACK_NOTIFY - empty by default - comma-separated list of Slack destinations to notify about build (`@mplesa,#build-bot` for example)

 Same is valid for restarts, always do them from the top level jobs for proper status reporting.

 ## Jenkins overview
 We have a private Jenkins server available at https://ci.brave.com (you need VPN and a Jenkins account).
-There are 10 pipelines at https://ci.brave.com/view/ci, per repo and per platform.
+There are 13 pipelines at https://ci.brave.com/view/ci, per repo and per platform.

 Each of these is setup in Jenkins as a multibranch pipeline.
 A scan is done every 5 minutes for new changes and (once detected) the job will automatically be queued up.
 Forks are ignored.
 When a new build starts it will cancel the previously running ones, unless it gets aborted for the following reasons:
 - PR labeled with `CI/skip`